Noxville/datdota-ui-rework/README.md

 * Query elements: filters, buttons
 * Result elements: datatables, graphs
 * Generic elements: team / hero logos, team links, player links

+Don't try edit any vendor files.

+A bunch of static images in the mock_stuff folder to tinker with.

+./dev.bat uses Python 3's http.server to serve the files, but use whatever you'd like.